 I viewed starwarsttm as the spiritual successor to Wattographs.
 It similarly offered an address database as well but never was on par with its predecessor’s former glory and has since gone the way of the dinosaur.

 2014-Present – Through The Mail Star Wars Collectors Group (Facebook)

-Founded by Jon Kellogg in 2014, a Facebook group, Through The Mail Star Wars Collectors Group, remains as the single best Star Wars TTM specific site thanks to the great community and hard working admins that keep it from falling off the rails.
-At time of writing, the group boasts more than 2,300 members.
+Founded by Jon Kellogg in 2014, a Facebook group, Through The Mail Star Wars Collectors Group, remains as the single best Star Wars TTM-specific site thanks to the great community and hard-working admins that keep it from falling off the rails.
+At the time of writing, the group boasts more than 2,300 members.
 It serves as an open forum for collectors to share their successes and failures in the Star Wars TTM hobby.
 It’s a place to ask questions and gain knowledge and has many active members.
 Forward some time, the page also offered an address database via a Google Sheet but it ceased being updated in 2020.

 The Stars of Star Wars React to Fan Mail